KatieClarinet/MusicalScales_FrontEnd/README.md

 ## How to Use

-Users should simply select their instrument (out of the following choices: Clarinet, Flute and Saxophone - I hope to add more in the future!) and grade, and a randomised scale will be picked for them to practice.
+Users can select their instrument (out of the following choices: Clarinet, Flute and Saxophone - I hope to add more in the future!) and grade, and a randomised scale will be picked for them to practice.
 I have included all of the relevant articulations for each level.

 ### To install dependencies: